 A study of homiletical style, delivery, and the development of effective communication with an audience, special emphasis is placed on preaching from a biblical narrative.
 Student messages are evaluated by both the professor and classmates.
 Prerequisite: PS-3330 Communication of Biblical Truth, ED-2201 Communicating Biblical Truth to Adolescents, or CM-2240 Message Preparation for Women.
-Course also offered through Moody Bible Institute Distance Learning (BA/BMus/BSMAT students must obtain prior approval from program head).
+Course also offered through Moody Bible Institute Distance Learning.